k-caps/linux-scripts/installing_elementary_code_on_zorin_os(ubuntu).md

 ```

 After this I could run it just fine, io.elementary.code from the terminal and as "Code" from the applications menu, just as in Elementary OS.
+Running `apt autoremove` deleted granite and I had to build it again, `ninja && ninja install` in the git build directory